aadityawalawalkar/qed42-assignment/qed42/README.md

 # Install the custom module "qed42".

-# Installation will create the required fields in the existing "Article" content type, a migration group "Qed42 Migration Assignment Group" & a migration "Migrate articles from external XML source in articles content type" to migrate posts from the external xml source.
+# Installation will create the required fields in the new "Articles" content type, a migration group "Qed42 Migration Assignment Group" & a migration "Migrate articles from external XML source in articles content type" to migrate posts from the external xml source.

 # To execute the migration from terminal run the following command:-
 	drush mim qed42_migration_articles --update --sync